 Moving into the frequency domain, $\hat a_{1,2}(\Omega)$ are labeled by the frequency $\Omega$, which is also called the sideband frequency and coincides with the GW signal frequency.
-Because the system is linear and time-invariant, different frequency component are independent to each other.
+Because the system is linear and time-invariant, different frequency components are independent of each other.
 At each frequency, the effects of different optical elements on the quadratures can be quantified by $2\times 2$ matrices, which act on the vector $\hat {\bm a}=(\hat a_1, \,\hat a_2)'$.
-In particular, a passive element without external pump energy is described by a rotation matrix:
+In particular, a passive element without external energy input is described by a rotation matrix:

-For example, the Fabry-Perot filter cavity for the frequency-dependent squeezing (or readout) leads to a frequency-dependent rotation angle $\Theta(\Omega)$ for the amplitude and phase quadratures.
+For example, the Fabry-Perot filter cavity used for frequency-dependent squeezing (or readout) leads to a frequency-dependent rotation angle $\Theta(\Omega)$ for the amplitude and phase quadratures.
 The angle can be tuned by changing the cavity bandwidth and detuning\,\cite{Kimble01, Oelker2016}.
-In general, there will be an additional phase factor $e^{i\Phi(\Omega)}$ in front of the rotation matrix for a full description of a passive element.
+In general, there will be an additional phase factor $e^{i\Phi(\Omega)}$ in front of the rotation matrix for the full description of a passive element.

 For a phase-sensitive active (squeezing) element\,\footnote{A phase insensitive element will introduce an idler noisy channel\,\cite{Caves1982, Clerk2008}.
-The resulting sensitivity limit is in general larger than the phase sensitive on unless the idler channel is also measured. }, the corresponding matrix is
+The resulting sensitivity limit is in general larger than the phase sensitive one unless the idler channel is also measured and conditional upon. }, the corresponding matrix is

 where $r$ is the squeezing factor and $\theta$ is the squeezing angle: $r = 1$ and $\theta = 0$ correspond to $\sim$9\,dB of phase squeezing.
 In the most general cases, the relevant parameters are frequency dependent, namely $\theta=\theta(\Omega)$ and $r=r(\Omega)$.
-For example, the internal optomechanical (ponderomotive) squeezing from the test-mass-light interaction inside the arm cavity can be described by the following matrix:
+For example, the internal ponderomotive (optomechanical) squeezing from the test-mass-light interaction inside the arm cavity can be described by the following matrix:

 where $\kappa = 16 P\omega_0/(M c^2 \Omega^2)$.
 It can be decomposed into the rotation matrix $\Mrot(\phi)$ followed by the general squeezing matrix $\Msqz(r, \theta)$, with